turbot/guardrails-samples/policy_packs/azure/compute/enforce_vms_to_not_be_older_than_7_days/README.md

 # Enforce Azure Virtual Machines to Not Be Older Than 7 Days

-Enforcing Azure Virtual Machines to not be older than 7 days means implementing a policy that mandates the rotation or replacement of virtual machines within a 7-day period.
-This practice enhances security by minimizing the risk of vulnerabilities associated with long-term use.
+Enforcing Azure Virtual Machines to not be older than 7 days ensures that the systems are continuously updated, reducing the risk of vulnerabilities and ensuring compliance with security policies.
+This practice helps in maintaining optimal performance, security, and reliability of the virtual environments.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for virtual machines: